ygk/mobile-spam/readme.md

 ## Installation

+Regardless of your type of smartphone, send the `spam.vcf` file to your phone and click on it.
+This will create a contact named `Spam`.

 ### on iOS

-1. Send the `spam.vcf` file to your phone.
-This will create a contact `Spam`.
-2. If you own an iPhone, open the `Spam` contact, scroll to the bottom and set the *Ringtone* and *Text Tone* to "Silence" or "None".
+If you own an iPhone, open the `Spam` contact, scroll all the way to the bottom, and set the *Ringtone* and *Text Tone* to "Silence" or "None".
+See the illustration below.

-### Android
+### on Android

 Contribution to come.